SEND Teacher for KS1 / KS2 Social, Emotional and Mental Health Provision

 ✨Show Your Passion for SEND Education

 Make sure to express your genuine interest in working with pupils who have social, emotional, and mental health needs.
-Share any relevant experiences or training that highlight your commitment to SEND education and how you can make a positive impact on these students.
+Share any relevant experiences or training that highlight your commitment to SEND education.

 ✨Demonstrate Team Collaboration Skills